codefellows/setup-guide/ops-setup/3-ip.md

 # Ops Setup

+Keep track of your IP address.

-## Get Internet Pprotocol (IP) Address
+## Get Your Internet Protocol (IP) Address

 - Check your IP address with `ip a` and write it down/take note somewhere.
-- For a walkthrough on how this works, click here: [How ip a works](https://itsfoss.com/check-ip-address-ubuntu/)
+- Review this walkthrough on [how the ip command works](https://itsfoss.com/check-ip-address-ubuntu/){target: "_blank"}

 ---